OpenOCL/openocl.github.io/_posts/2019-04-21-tutorial-01-modeling-double-cartpole.md

 Therefore the state usually does not only include the current location or configuration of the system but also the velocity of the system.
 Because of *Newton's Laws* we can describe the state of classical mechanical systems by its position and velocity.
 We know that the system continues moving when there are no forces, and it will acclerate/decelerate when there are external forces according to $F=m a$ etc.

-So for our double pole cart system, we can describe the state by the following set of variables:
+So for our double pole cart system, we can describe the state by the following set of variables

 ![List of states](/assets/posts/tut01/state@2x.gif)

 This choice of state is a minimal representation of the state of the system.
 All variables are scalar, and real numbers.
 We do not need to describe e.g. the position of the cart in y-direction as the cart can not move *upwards* (only the poles).

 We collect all the state variables in a column vector as

 ![The state vector](/assets/posts/tut01/state_x@2x.gif)

 ### The dynamical system equations